-(d) Minimum tree cover.

-- (1) Except as otherwise provided in this section, the minimum tree cover to be provided onsite is the same percentage of the tract area as the afforestation level. - (2) In the MXCD, MXTD and MXNC zones, the minimum tree cover to be provided onsite is 10 percent of the tract area. - (3) In the MXE zone, if at least five percent of the tract area is dedicated in fee simple to the City as useable public parkland, the minimum tree cover to be provided onsite is 10 percent of the tract area.
-Any parcel of land dedicated to the City pursuant to this subsection must be a minimum of 20,000 square feet.
+- (d) Minimum tree cover. - (1) Except as otherwise provided in this section, the minimum tree cover to be provided onsite is the same percentage of the tract area as the afforestation level. - (2) In the MXCD, MXTD and MXNC zones, the minimum tree cover to be provided ~~onsite~~onsite is ~~ten~~(10) percent of the tract area. - (3) In the MXE zone, if at least five ~~(5)~~ percent of the tract area is dedicated in fee simple to the City as useable public parkland, the minimum tree cover to be provided ~~onsite~~onsite is ~~ten~~(10) percent of the tract area.
+Any parcel of land dedicated to the City pursuant to this subsection must be a minimum of ~~twenty thousand~~(20,000) square feet.
 It is the Director of Recreation and Park's sole discretion to determine whether to accept the dedication of land and whether land is useable public parkland.
-Trees planted on the land to be dedicated to the City may count towards the minimum tree cover requirement, but the ~~Code Administrator~~Forestry Official must approve any such planting. - (4) For a champion project, as defined ~~in the~~ Chapter 25, the Mayor and Council, at the time a project plan resolution is approved, may establish the minimum tree cover to be provided onsite.
-The minimum tree cover for a champion project can be established at no less than five percent of the tract area. - (5) Replacement trees, reforestation, afforestation and existing trees can be used to satisfy tree cover requirements.
-Tree cover requirements shall be calculated and shown on the FCP.
+Trees planted on the land to be dedicated to the City may count towards the minimum tree cover requirement, but the ~~City Forester~~Forestry Official must approve any such planting. - (4) For a champion project, as defined ~~in the chapter~~Chapter 25 ~~of the City Code~~, the Mayor and Council, at the time a project plan resolution is approved, may establish the minimum tree cover to be provided ~~onsite~~onsite.
+The minimum tree cover for a champion project can be established at no less than five ~~(5)~~ percent of the tract area. - (5) Replacement trees, reforestation, afforestation and existing trees can be used to satisfy tree cover requirements.
+Tree cover requirements shall be calculated and shown on the ~~Forest Conservation Plan~~FCP. - (e) The ~~Forest~~ Conservation Manual may provide for implementation of tree replacement, reforestation, and afforestation requirements in stages tied to phased development activity.
+Tree replacement, reforestation, and afforestation shall be accomplished within one (1) year or two (2) growing seasons after completion of the development project, as specified on the approved ~~Forest Conservation Plan~~FCP.